MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterRiskIndex.md

 # Water risk index in Sustainability water (WaterRiskIndex)

-The overall water risk that measures all water\x2drelated risks, by aggregating all selected indicators from the Physical Quantity, Quality and Regulatory & Reputational Risk categories\.
+The overall water risk that measures all water-related risks, by aggregating all selected indicators from the Physical Quantity, Quality and Regulatory & Reputational Risk categories\.
 Higher values indicate higher water risk\.

 Ex:
-\x2d Low
+- Low
-\x2d Low\x2dmedium
+- Low-medium
-\x2d Medium
+- Medium
-\x2d Medium\x2dhigh
+- Medium-high
-\x2d High
+- High
-\x2d Extremely\x2dhigh
+- Extremely-high

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWaterDataModel/WaterRiskIndex.cdm.json" target="_blank">GitHub</a>.